-The Department of Cardiology at National Heart Centre Singapore (NHCS) shares the chronic conditions that put you at risk of heart disease and how to manage them.
+The Department of Cardiology at National Heart Centre Singapore (NHCS) shares how high blood cholesterol puts you at risk of heart disease and how to manage it.

 Heart disease: What puts you at risk?

 Heart disease has many risk factors.
 Some, such as family history, age and ethnicity, are beyond our control.
 Some require lifestyle changes.
 Yet other risk factors of heart disease can be medically managed, as in the case of chronic diseases.